Requirements for the Major

 Rules governing the major

-The Political Science major is comprised of three lower-division requirements and eight upper-division political science courses, as well as a history course, for a total of 12 courses.
+The Political Science major is comprised of 5 lower-division requirements and 7 upper-division political science courses, for a total of 12 courses.

 All 12 major requirements must be taken for a letter grade.